 A queue arises when there is a mismatch between the customer arrival rate and the service rate in any system.
 Customers have to wait for a short or long time for the desired service.
 But solving this problem is not that easy.
 Some questions are to be asked, such as "Why is this happening?
 How many people are there in the queue?
 How long do the customers have to wait to get the service?" and so on.
 To answer these questions, queueing theory attempts to use some mathematical analysis.(Shortle et al., 2018) In general, a queueing system has two main components: customers and servers.
 The former is seeking a service that can be provided immediately or otherwise by the server, depending on the kind of service and the number of customers.
-The queueing process can be characterized basically by the arrival patterns of customers, the service patterns of servers, queue discipline, system capacity, number of service channels, and number of service stages.
+The queue discipline, system capacity, number of service channels, and number of service stages.
 (Bittencourt et al., 2018)